-3) A stable rate should be applied to avoid noise resulting from frequent changes.
+4) A stable rate should be applied to avoid noise resulting from frequent changes.

-4) The nominal rate should be calculated on the basis of the real rate plus the target inflation rate applicable in a country.
+5) The nominal rate should be calculated on the basis of the real rate plus the target inflation rate applicable in a country.

 Taking these criteria into consideration, and based on analysis undertaken in the EU, it is recommended that a two percent be used as the default real rate of return for estimating the net return for government non-market output.
-However, where a country's real bond rate is persistently and significantly in excess of two percent, it is recommended that a real bond rate specific for that country be estimated.11
+Where a country's real bond rate is persistently and significantly in excess of two percent, it is recommended that a real bond rate specific for that country be estimated.10

 As indicated in (5) above, the nominal rate would be equal to the real rate of return plus the country's target inflation rate.
-This would mean, for example, a nominal rate of return of four percent for countries with a target inflation rate of two percent, if the default real rate of return of two percent is used.
+This would mean a nominal rate of return of four percent for countries with a target inflation rate of two percent, assuming that the default real rate of return is used.

 This recommendation is broadly consistent with paragraph 4.296 of the draft 2025 SNA.
-The last sentence in this paragraph states: "The latter approach [i.e. to use a rate based on the interest rate paid for the borrowing of funds] would be preferable for non-market producers, who do not aspire to make profits."12
+The last sentence in this paragraph states: "The latter approach [i.e. to use a rate based on the interest rate paid for the borrowing of funds] would be preferable for non-market producers, who do not aspire to make profits."11